oroinc/documentation/user/back-office/system/user-management/oauth-app.rst

 Use the generated Client ID and Client Secret to retrieve an access token to connect to your Oro application.

-Client Credentials Grant Type: Generate Token
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. begin_oauth2

-To configure the authentication via the client credentials grant type and retrieve the access token:

-1. Provide your **Request URL**.

-   The Request URL consists of your application URL and the /oauth2-token slug, e.g., ``https://yourapplication/oauth2-token``

-2. Specify the content-type in headers:

-   `Content-Type: application/json`

-3. Send a POST request with the following body parameters to the authorization server:

-   * `grant_type` with the value `client_credentials`
-   * `client_id` with the client’s ID
-   * `client_secret` with the client’s secret ID

-4. Receive response from the authorization server with a JSON object containing the following properties:

-   * `token_type` with the value `Bearer`
-   * `expires_in` = 3600 seconds.
-Once the token is generated, it is valid for an hour and can be used multiple times within this time limit to request the necessary data.
-Expiration time can by configured in config.yml.
-   * `access_token` a JSON web token signed with the authorization server’s private key

-5. Use the generated access token to make requests to the API.

-.. note:: Access tokens for backend and frontend API are not interchangeable.
-If you attempt to request data for the frontend API with a token generated for the backend application (i.e., a back-office user), access will be denied.

 .. finish_oauth2

-Password Grant Type: Generate Token
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To configure the authentication via the password grant type and retrieve the access token:

-1. Provide your **Request URL**.

-   The Request URL consists of your application URL and the /oauth2-token slug, e.g., ``https://yourapplication/oauth2-token``

-2. Specify the content-type in headers:

-   `Content-Type: application/json`

-3. Send a POST request with the following body parameters to the authorization server:

-   * `grant_type` with the value `password`
-   * `client_id` with the client identifier
-   * `client_secret` with the client’s secret
-   * `username` with the user's username
-   * `password` with the user's password

-4. Receive response from the authorization server with a JSON object containing the following properties:

-   * `token_type` with the value `Bearer`
-   * `expires_in` = 3600 seconds.
-Once the token is generated, it is valid for an hour and can be used multiple times within this time limit to request the necessary data.
-Expiration time can by configured in config.yml
-   * `access_token` a JSON web token signed with the authorization server’s private key
-   * `refresh_token` a JSON web token used to request a new token when the `access_token` expires

-5. Use the generated access token to make requests to the API.

-   .. note:: Access tokens for backend and frontend API are not interchangeable.
-If you attempt to request data for the frontend API with a token generated for the backend application (i.e., a back-office user), access will be denied.

-Password Grant Type: Refresh Token
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the access token expires, you can retrieve the new one with the refresh token.
-It applies only to the OAuth applications with the Password grant type.
-The main advantage of using the refresh token is that you do not need to pass login and password every time you request data.

-Follow the next steps to get a new token:

-1. Provide your **Request URL**.

-   The Request URL consists of your application URL and the /oauth2-token slug, e.g., `https://yourapplication/oauth2-token``

-2. Specify the content-type in headers:

-   `Content-Type: application/json`

-3. Send a POST request with the following body parameters to the authorization server:

-   * `grant_type` with the value `refresh_token`
-   * `client_id` with the client identifier
-   * `client_secret` with the client’s secret
-   * `refresh_token` with the refresh token that was returned with an access token

-4. Receive response from the authorization server with a JSON object containing the following properties:

-   * `token_type` with the value `Bearer`
-   * `expires_in` = 3600 seconds.
-Once the token is generated, it is valid for an hour and can be used multiple times within this time limit to request the necessary data.
-Expiration time can by configured in config.yml
-   * `access_token` - a new access token
-   * `refresh_token` - a new refresh token used to request a new token when the `access_token` expires

-5. Use the generated access token to make requests to the API.

-You can also disable the refresh token due to certain reasons in config.yml.

-.. finish_oauth3

 .. note:: For the details on how to add an OAuth application to a selected customer user in the back-office, refer to the :ref:`Add OAuth applications to your profile <user-guide-my-profile-oauth>` and :ref:`Add OAuth applications to a selected user <user-guide-add-oauth-to-user>` topics.